 - Using your hand-held mixer or stand mixer with a paddle attachment on medium- to medium-high speed, beat the butter until creamy.

-- Add in the sugar, eggs (one at a time), and vanilla extract.
+- Add in the sugar, eggs, and vanilla extract.

 - Switching the mixer speed to low, alternatively add in the dry mixture and sour cream.
 Repeat until well blended.
 Scrape down the sides of the bowl, if necessary.
 The batter will be on the thicker side and sticky.